miamiaperoff/website-813/ANA_GUIDE.md

 ### **Common Issues:**

 **Member can't check in:**
-- Check if they're an active member
+- Check if they're an active member in admin dashboard
 - Verify their member code is correct
 - Check if space is at capacity (13 members)
+- Try self-check-in option at `/self-checkin`

-**Payment issues:**
+**Voucher issues:**
+- Check if member has already used their daily voucher
+- Verify voucher code is 6 digits (3 letters + 3 numbers)
+- Confirm voucher hasn't been redeemed already
-- Check payment status in admin dashboard
+- Check voucher status in member portal
-- Verify payment method is working
-- Contact member if payment is overdue

 **Technical problems:**
 - Restart the tablet if check-in system is slow
 - Check internet connection
+- Try accessing admin dashboard on your phone
-- Contact support if needed
+- Clear browser cache if needed

 ---